Biden names diplomatic chiefs, aiming to convey momentum and avoid fights

 Biden has faced considerable pressure to appoint people with diverse backgrounds to positions of power, and he promised to do so throughout his campaign.
 Among his more resonant moves Monday was selecting Mayorkas to lead the Department of Homeland Security — making him, if confirmed, the first immigrant and first Latino to head an agency that oversees border control and immigration laws.

 The agency became a flash point during a Trump administration inhospitable to people seeking refuge in the United States, including a policy that separated thousands of families.
-Years later, 545 children remain in U.S. care because the federal government has been unable to locate their parents, according to a recent report.
+Years later, 545 children remain in U.S. care because the government has been unable to locate their parents, according to a recent report.

 Mayorkas, who is Cuban-born, nodded to the historic significance of his nomination Monday.